-Due to the large number of students who wish to study at a UK university, this does men that applying for a scholarship can be competitive, but doing your research and ensuring you meet any required deadlines, you will be in with a chance of securing funding.
+Due to the large number of international students who wish to study at a UK university, this does mean that applying for a scholarship can be competitive though.
+But by researching the right scholarships, writing a compelling essay or letter and ensuring you meet all the required deadlines, you will be in with a great chance of securing funding.

 What types of funding are available?

 There are many different types of scholarships that international and EU students can apply for.

 - Full scholarships cover tuition fees and living costs